Gamenauts

-Gamenauts is an independent game development studio based in Silicon Valley and founded in September 2005 by Stanley Adrianus, formerly of Yahoo!
+Gamenauts is an independent game development studio based in Silicon Valley, founded by Stanley Adrianus.

+History

+Gamenauts was founded in September 2005 by Stanley Adrianus, formerly of Yahoo!
 Games.

 In 2012, the company announced a publishing initiative for indie Asian developers, signing up studios from South East Asia such as Kurechii Studio, Menara Games, Artlogic Games and Nerdook Productions to publish their mobile titles for the worldwide market.